Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/prologue/prologue_rwalk.md

 ## The wanderlust of a single particle

+We introduced this prologue with the observation that our experience of the world is influenced by the random movements of invisible particles.
+For example, throughout this course, we will work with proteins, molecules that perform nearly every function in our cells.
+If a protein could move in a straight line, it would move 20 kph or more[^machinery], but the cellular cytoplasm is so densely packed with molecules that the protein constantly bounces off these molecules and changes direction.

-We have mentioned that our experience of the world is often influenced by the random interactions of objects that we cannot see.
-Our goal is to see how randomness can help us understand how zebras get their stripes, and to this end, we will consider a simpler phenomenon by observing the movement of a single particle taking a **random walk** in a two-dimensional plane.
-At each step, the particle moves a single unit in a randomly chosen direction.
+We can therefore model the random movements of a particle by **random walk** in a two-dimensional plane.
+At each step, the particle moves a single unit of distance in a randomly chosen direction.

 **STOP**: After *n* steps, how far do you think the particle will have traveled (as the crow flies) from its starting point?
 {: .notice--primary}